Nora Giménez: Councillor of the City of Salta

 In 1999, Giménez obtained her first elective office, being elected by the citizens of Salta as councillor of the city.
 On that occasion, she was appointed vice-president of the justicialist block and president of the public works and urbanism commission.
 She would renew her mandate for the period 2001-2003 and would also be elected by her fellow councillors as president of the Deliberative Council of the City of Salta, a position whose responsibilities include presiding over the sessions but also acting as president of the executive department in the event of absence, resignation or dismissal of the mayor.
 She would renew her seat again for the 2003-2005 period but would no longer be appointed president of the legislative body, being succeeded by Álvaro Ulloa.

 Provincial deputy

 Giménez would no longer seek her fourth term on the city council but would try to land in the Chamber of Deputies of the Province of Salta.
-She won her seat in the Salta Chamber of Deputies as a representative of the department of the Capital on the Justicialist Party list.
+She won her seat in the Salta Chamber of Deputies as a representative of the Capital Department on the Justicialist Party list.
 Her peers elected her as president of the human rights commission.